 \begin{itemize} \item In certain models, inflation (Sec.~\ref{sec:Inflation}) can yield a signal stretching over a broad frequency range (see Eq.~\eqref{eqfN}), with an amplitude determined by Eq.~\eqref{PGW-frequency} and Eq.~\eqref{nteft}, respectively.
 Here in the case of inflation with extra-species we have taken the parameter $\xi$ (defined in Eq.~\eqref{PGW-frequency}) to be bounded by the perturbative limit, and in the case of inflation described by an effective field theory with broken spatial reparametrization symmetry we have chosen the speed of sound and the spectral tilt to be $c_T = 1$ and $n_T = 0.2$, respectively.
 Moreover, inflation models with strongly enhanced scalar fluctuations ($P_\zeta \lesssim 10^{-2.5}) $ can source GWs with $\Omega_{\rm GW, 0} \lesssim 10^{-9}$ at second order in cosmological perturbation theory. \item For preheating (Sec.~\ref{sec:Preheating}), we show typical values for models with parametric resonance in quadratic (right green box) and quartic (left green box) potentials as well as oscillons.
-In the latter case the frequency is set by the mass of the scalar field through Eq.~\eqref{eq:OscillonFrequency}, where here we have chosen the mass of the scalar field to be $10^{10} \ {\rm GeV} < m < 10^{13} \ {\rm GeV}$ with $X = 100$, while the amplitude is the typical value inferred from numerical simulations. \item For phase transitions (Sec.~\ref{sec:PhaseTransitions}), we assume a fixed latent heat, number of relativistic degrees of freedom and wall velocity.
+In the latter case the frequency is set by the mass of the scalar field through Eq.~\eqref{eq:OscillonFrequency}, where here we have chosen the mass of the scalar field to be $10^{10} \ {\rm GeV} < m < 10^{13} \ {\rm GeV}$ with $X = 100$, while the amplitude is the typical value inferred from numerical simulations. \item For the cosmic gravitational microwave background, we show the spectrum given by Eq.~\eqref{eq:CGMB} with $T_\text{max} = 10^{16}$~GeV, which is the upper bound on the reheating temperature set by the constraints on the tensor-to-scalar-ratio~\cite{Akrami:2018odb}. \item For phase transitions (Sec.~\ref{sec:PhaseTransitions}), we assume a fixed latent heat, number of relativistic degrees of freedom and wall velocity.